Fed chair Jerome Powell warns fight against inflation will bring 'some pain' - KESQ

 By Martha C. White

-Federal Reserve chairman Jerome Powell warned that the central bank’s mission to tame inflation will result in “some pain” for US households.
+At the Federal Reserve’s annual Jackson Hole Economic Symposium, chairman Jerome Powell telegraphed a greater sense of urgency about taming inflation than he has in previous remarks, calling price stability “the bedrock of our economy.”

-In a keynote speech at the Federal Reserve’s annual Jackson Hole Economic Symposium Friday morning, Powell said that the path to reducing inflation would not be quick or easy, adding that the task, “requires using our tools forcefully to bring demand and supply into better balance.”
+In his keynote speech Friday morning, Powell said that the central bank’s “overarching focus” was on controlling rampant inflation.

+Powell added that the path to reducing inflation would not be quick or easy, saying that the task, “requires using our tools forcefully to bring demand and supply into better balance.”

 Doing so, he said, would likely result in a period of slower growth for the US economy and a softer labor market.